SummaryRead the full fact sheet

 Side effects of immunisation against hepatitis A

-Immunisations against hepatitis A are effective and safe, although all medications can have unwanted side effects.
+Immunisations against hepatitis A are effective and safe.
+All medications can have side effects.

 - localised pain, redness and swelling at the injection site